-Increase the number of Oregonians represented by a community-level transportation safety program to 75 percent by 2015 compared to 61 percent, the 2002 figure.
+• Increase the number of Oregonians represented by a community-level transportation safety program from a baseline of 61 percent in 2002 to 75 percent by 2015.

-- Increase the number of local transportation safety committees in Oregon from 54 the 2007 number, to 60 by December 31, 2009. - Increase the number of documented neighborhood associations addressing traffic safety from 130 to 140 by December 31, 2009. - Reduce the per-capita fatal and injury crash rate, in communities with a traffic safety group to five percent below the 2002 statewide rate of one crash per 184 persons, resulting in a rate of one crash per 175 persons by December 31, 2009. - Maintain or increase the number of active Safe Community programs by December 31, 2009.
-(As of federal fiscal year 2006, there were ten Safe Community programs in Oregon: Clackamas County, Grant County, Harney County, Jackson County, Malheur County, Tillamook County, Union County, Wallowa County, City of Eugene, and City of Portland.)
+- Reduce the per-capita fatal and injury crash rate, in communities with a traffic safety group to five percent below the 2002 statewide rate of one crash per 184 persons, resulting in a rate of one crash per 193 persons by December 31, 2010. - Maintain or increase the number of local transportation safety committees in Oregon from 54 in 2008 to 54 or above by December 31, 2010. - Maintain or increase the number of active Safe Community programs by December 31, 2010.
+(As of federal fiscal year 2009, there were nine Safe Community programs in Oregon: Clackamas County, Grant County, Harney County, Jackson County, Malheur County, Tillamook County, Union County, Wallowa County, and City of Portland.) - Increase the number of documented neighborhood associations addressing traffic safety from 130 in 2008 to 140 by December 31, 2010.